pcarioufr/todo-2000/README.md

 Cursor will:
 - Suggest updating related files when you make changes
 - Recommend archiving completed tasks
-- Remind you to update contact information
 - Suggest when routines are due based on frequency
-- Automatically sync dashboard when context files are updated
+- Automatically sync dashboard when source files are updated
 - Help maintain consistency across files

 ### **Smart Automation**